lzt0901/G3Computer/README.md

 New instructions, or programs, can be loaded into memory in one of the three format: Hexadecimal, octal and binary.

 This computer should always have one and only one boot program, which can be loaded either by the "Default IPL" button, or by loading a program file that contains the boot program.
-Under the latter circumstance, you should not click the "Default IPL" button.

 ### 2. Running Programs